-Once in Caen, I was picked up by a tour company for the 45 minute drive to the Normandy coast.
+Once in Caen, I was picked up by a tour company van.
 To my surprise, the day would end up being a personalized tour with a guide and driver!
 Other customers had canceled.
 We started with a very quick tour of the large museum in town, Mémorial de Caen, which covers many aspects of the Allied invasion of France starting on June 6, 1944.
 After a quick lunch, we started the 45 minute drive to Normandy.

 There are very few major roads in the region, so the drive requires winding through tiny villages and across vast farming areas.
 Along the way, the guide Marylane gamely presented to her audience of one, giving me a thoughtful prelude to the historic sites we’d be visiting.
 Those were:

 - Pointe du Hoc, the famous coastal bluff where U.S. Army Rangers scaled cliffs to capture German artillery

 - Omaha Beach, the deadliest landing point for the Allies